Palau Robert

-The building
+Building

 An example of late neoclassical style, made of stone from Montgrí, the Palau Robert was finished in 1903 under the direction of architects Henry Grandpierre and Joan Martorell i Montells.
 The garden was designed by Ramon Oliva, who also designed Plaça Catalunya.
 Its palm trees were brought during the 1888 Barcelona Universal Exposition.

 Transport

 The nearest Barcelona Metro station is Diagonal, and the FGC station Provença, on lines L3, L5, L6, L7, S1, S2, S5 and S55.
 The station's exit is adjacent to the Palau Robert.

 Bus lines stopping nearby are: 6, 7, 15, 16, 17, 22, 24, 28, 33 and 34.